RajanMaheshwari/LocationManager/README.md

 How to use it.<br>
 Just add ```LocationManager.swift``` into your project

-In order to just get your current Latitude and Longitute
+In order to just get your current Latitude and Longitude

 ```swift
 LocationManager.sharedInstance.getLocation { (location:CLLocation?, error:NSError?) in